-Tension pneumocephalus occurs with subdural air causing mass effect over the underlying brain parenchyma, often from a ball valve mechanism causing one way entry of air into the subdural space1.
+Tension pneumocephalus is a neurosurgical emergency that occurs when subdural air causes a mass-effect over the underlying brain parenchyma, often from a ball-valve mechanism causing one-way entry of air into the subdural space 1.

-Irrespective of the mechanism, the increased pressure lead to extra-axial mass effect and compression of the frontal lobes.
-The presence of air between the frontal tips suggests that the pressure of the air is at least greater than that of the surface tension of cerebrospinal fluid between the frontal lobes2.
+Irrespective of the mechanism, the increased pressure leads to extra-axial mass effect and compression of the frontal lobes 1,2.
+The presence of air between the frontal tips suggests that the pressure of the air is at least greater than that of the surface tension of cerebrospinal fluid between the frontal lobes 4.

 Treatment and prognosis

-Tension pneumocephalus is a neurosurgical emergency.
-Treatment is with surgical decompression.
+Tension pneumocephalus is a neurosurgical emergency 2.
+Treatment is with surgical decompression 2.

 - 1. Satapathy GC, Dash HH.
 Tension pneumocephalus after neurosurgery in the supine position.
 Br J Anaesth.
 2000;84 (1): 115-7.
 Br J Anaesth (abstract) - Pubmed citation